Soccer giants FC Barcelona create Barca Games ｜ BANG Showbiz English

 FC Barcelona has announced the first video game platform in the world created by a sports club.

-The Spanish soccer team have joined forces with Mas Ros Media and FireSPORTS to develop Barca Games, which will go live in 2024.
+The Spanish soccer team - who have a squad of soccer superstars, including striker Robert Lewandowski - have joined forces with Mas Ros Media and FireSPORTS to develop Barca Games, which will go live in 2024.

 FC Barcelona President Joan Laporta said in speech: "The creation of the Barca Games platform is a reply to the club’s wish to continue to be leading in terms of new opportunities and to aid the construction of the Digital Espai Barca, bringing together in a single digital community all those Barca fans we have around the world and strengthening their sense of belonging to FC Barcelona."